 Students, universities and individuals have created webpages dedicated to their favorite poets.
 These sites contain articles, critiques, works by the author and links to other resources.
 Some examples of specific sites for poets include the following websites: Maya Angelou, Emily Bronte, Sheakespeare, and Walt Whitman.
 The Bartleby website contains features on poets including T.S.
 Eliot, G.M.
 Hopkings, D.H.Lawrence and Oscar Wilde.
 Each features contains a biography, bibliography and selected poems.
 The Department of English at the University of Toronto provides an index of poets which contains hundreds of poets with samples of poetry they have written.
 There are many more websites for poets in addition to these.
 Try the LookSmart directory or the Yahoo! directory of poets to find more poet websites.

 Poetry publications abound on the Web.
 There are thousands of ezines that publish poetry of all kinds.
 Some of them are serious literary publications, some are small ezines run by one person who is the editor, producer and publisher, and some are sites that simply allow visitors to post their poems at will.
 Finding these poetry sites is not difficult.
-If you are looking for the high-end literary publications a great place to start is Literary Arts Webring, which is an interconnected group of the literary elite, including publications such as Atlantic Monthly, Mississippi Review, Missouri Review, Poetry Cafe and Web Del Sol.
-Some other poetry publications that are also worth visiting but not listed in the Literary Arts Webring are Poetry Express, Snakeskin Poetry Webzine, Poetry Magazine, Pif, Swagazine, ELF : Eclectic Literary Form, TimBookTu and A Little Poetry.
+Some great publications to start with include Atlantic Monthly, Mississippi Review, Missouri Review, and Web Del Sol.
+Some other poetry publications that are also worth visiting include Snakeskin Poetry Webzine, Poetry Magazine, Pif, Swagazine, ELF : Eclectic Literary Form, TimBookTu and A Little Poetry.
 More poetry publications can be found with John Labovitz's e-zine-list which includes over 350 poetry ezines.
 Listings in the e-zine-list include a description of the ezine, contact information, web links and details on how to submit material.
-Zuzu's Petals also contains a comprehensive collection of literary publications and ezines, in addition to its own electronic quarterly publication, Zuzu's Petals Quarterly.
 Other resources for poetry publications include Excite, Yahoo, and the Electronic Poetry Center.
 If you like receiving email you can also subscribe to Poetry Daily -- and a new poem will arrive in your email box each day.
-More poetry email newsletters and mailing lists can be found on Liszt.com.

 New Medium for Poetry